 No. We encourage members to utilize the various resources available to them at either low or no cost to help quit using tobacco.
-These resources can be found under the tobacco tab within WellStarME.
+These resources can be found within the WellStarME Resource Hub under the Tobacco Cessation section.

 Am I eligible for the health premium credit if I am covered under the State of Maine Health Plan as a retiree or as a retired teacher?

 No. This program applies to active State of Maine active employees only.
-If you are unsure which plan you are in, please call Employee Health & Benefits at 1-800-422-4503.
+If you are unsure which plan you are in, please call Employee Health & Wellness at 1-800-422-4503.

 I plan to drop my spouse/domestic partner from my health insurance during open enrollment; does he/she still need to complete the requirements in order to earn the credit?

-I previously took a different Health Risk Assessment (HRA) (e.g. with Aetna or Anthem); is it required that I take the other HRA again for the credit for July 1, 2019?
+I previously took a different Health Risk Assessment (HRA) (e.g. with Aetna or Anthem); is it required I take the other HRA again for the credit for July 1, 2024?

 No. Taking any other HRA will not qualify you for the health credit.
-Only the stated requirements, which includes a Wellness Questionaire at WellStarME, must be met for the fiscal year beginning July 1, 2019.
+Only the stated requirements, which includes a Wellness Questionnaire at WellStarME, must be met for the fiscal year beginning July 1, 2024.

-For a full list of WellStarME FAQ's visit the WellStarME website and select "What is WellStarME?" at the top of the screen.
-For WellStarME technical problems, call (207)620-9202 or email@example.com.
+For a full list of WellStarME FAQ's visit the WellStarME website and click the "Support" button at the top right of the screen.
+For WellStarME technical problems, call (207)620-9202 or firstname.lastname@example.org.

 Does my spouse/domestic partner need to create their own WellStarME account?